 Who is the Reflection of Shri Mataji ?
 Why are People going to Come to Sahaja Yoga?

 “You must know that people are going to come to Sahaja Yoga because of You, not because of Me (Shri Mataji is referring to herself).

 I say something of the seventh floor.”

-(photo: Burlington sahaja yoga class listening to Shri Mataji’s talks)
+(photo: Burlington sahaja yoga class is attentively listening to Shri Mataji’s talk)

 “They just don’t understand.
 They will understand You, not Me.